SRARAD/SingleTenantBase/README.md

 - Refactor home controller and services to new package name.
 - Change base users' passwords.
 - Search all files for SingleTenantBase and change to new app name.
 - Add any number of codeNarc properties into grails-app/conf/BuildConfig.groovy.
-For example, you can configure one or more reprots using codenarc.reports property as follows
+For example, you can configure one or more reports using codenarc.reports property as follows

 ```
 codenarc.reports = {